 Buying snorkel gear piece by piece can be quite time-consuming.

-Since there are so many options out there, we decided to compile a list of the best snorkel gear.
+Since there are so many options out there, we decided to compile a list of the best snorkeling gear sets.

-We also included a guide on how to find a quality set by yourself.
+We also included a guide on how to find a quality mask and snorkel by yourself.

 - SealBuddy FIJI Panoramic Snorkel Set ( Best for travel )